Cyphexl/ekki-mukk/source/_posts/Placename-Insights.md

 ---
 title: When We Visualize City Names
 date: 2019-06-16 13:12:19
-tags: Tech
+tags: [Vis]
 math: true
 ---

 <div class="article-note">
-Note: this article is an excerpt from the final report of [Project Placename Insights](https://github.com/Cyphexl/placename-insights), a cooperative coursework study on typonymy.
+Note: this article is an excerpt from the final report of [Project Placename Insights](https://github.com/Cyphexl/placename-insights), a study on typonymy.
 Below is a conclusive analysis of the visualization section.
 </div>